alxgmpr/FrodoBot/README.md

 * Shipping address == billing address.
 * Cards supported: `Visa` and `Master Card`.
 Amex coming later.
 * PerimeterX tokens last 10 minutes.
 I wouldnt start the bot more than 10 minutes out as if the token expires, it will take some time to replace.
+* Note that Prolific cart tokens (nonce) **last 5 minutes**.
+If using a release mode (2) pre fetches a cart nonce, dont start more than 5 minutes before release.
 * Drop times are 24 hour, in the local timezone that the script is being ran.